2sic/2sxc-docs/2sxc Docs Generator/basics/platforms/your-custom/scenario-01.md

 **Functionality**

 1. Can read / get EAV Data from an existing Dnn or Oqtane Database
+1. Has a dummy `IUser` implementation which says the user is always a SystemAdmin
 1. Can see [Insights](xref:NetCode.Debug.Insights.Index) to see what's happening internally and to verify everything is ok

 ## Integration Overview for Basic Read-From-Existing-DB Scenarios